 3-Gun offers different divisions to challenge your shooting skills.
 Although the specifics may vary from competition to competition, the basics usually remain the same across the board.

 A popular division for beginners, this division requires light equipment.
 Shooters will typically be limited to open sights and there may be a cap on magazine capacity.

 The most popular division in 3-gun, tactical is also the most competitive.
-Designed to mirror typical self-defense shooting, tactical 3-gun has many of the same limitations as the limited division.
+Designed to mirror typical self-defense and competitive shooting, the tactical 3-gun has many of the same limitations as the limited division.
 The main difference in equipment requirements between the two divisions is that tactical shooters are allowed a magnifying optic on their rifle.

 Heavy Metal or HeMan